Tim Burke (baseball): Career

 Drafted by the Pittsburgh Pirates in round two of the 1980 MLB draft, Burke was traded to the Yankees on December 22, 1982, and then after a year in New York's minor league system, was dealt to the Expos for outfielder Pat Rooney on December 20, 1983.
 Although he was primarily a starting pitcher over his four minor league seasons, he made his major league debut with the Expos on April 8, 1985, in relief.
 In an eight-season career, he posted a 49–33 record with a 2.72 ERA and 102 saves in 498 games pitched, all but two out of the bullpen.
 He led the National League in appearances in 1985, with 78.
 He was selected to the National League All-star team in 1989.

 Personal

 Along with his wife, Christine, Burke adopted two orphan children from Korea, one from Vietnam, and one from Guatemala with the assistance of International Children Services in Eugene, Oregon.
-A born-again Christian, he retired from baseball in 1993 in order to help raise his four adopted children.
-In 1994 he authored the book Major League Dad: The Moving Story of an All-Star Pitcher Who Gave up Baseball for His Family.
+A born-again Christian, he retired from baseball in 1993 in order to help raise them.
+In 1994 he wrote a book called Major League Dad: The Moving Story of an All-Star Pitcher Who Gave up Baseball for His Family.

 In 1995, Burke appeared in the Geoff Moore & the Distance music video for the song "Home Run".